-In this tutorial, we will show you how to install and configuration Mumble on Ubuntu 15.04.
+In this tutorial, we will show you how to install and configure Mumble on Ubuntu 15.04.
 For those of you who didn’t know, Mumble is an open-source VoIP technology that supports person-to-person and person-to-group voice communications between registered clients, such as Android-based mobile devices connected to the same network.
-The application is great for talking and gaming with low-latency.
+The application is great for talking and gaming with low latency.

 Install Mumble on Ubuntu 15.04